Hasselmannen/shrdlite-course-project/README-SHRDLITE.md

 ## `Graph.ts`

 `Graph.ts` has no new functionality compared to the standard A* search.
 The code may not be identical to the one handed in earlier, but we've made no extensions to this part of the shrdlite project.
+Overall it should be a fairly straightforward implementation of A* search.